 Annual Runoff Treated Based on Percent Sizing

-The portioning of annual runoff between treated and untreated in the table was estimated using NCSU’s Bioretention HyPerTool, which provides options for selecting 50%, 75%, 100%, 150% and 200% sizing.
-To determine the annual runoff treated for bioretention cells that do not fall into these exact percentages, the user should interpolate between the two relevant sizes.
-HyPerTool is a Microsoft Excel spreadsheet model that references a database of hundreds of DRAINMOD simulations to allow for custom analysis and design of bioretention cells.
-More information on the Bioretention HyPerTool may be found in Part E: Overview of NCSU Modeling and Accounting Tools.

-Under or oversizing a bioretention cell affects the percentage of annual runoff treated.
-However, it is not considered to change the TN or TP EMCs of the effluent.

-To account for the uncertainty associated with this modeling based approach, the user should select a factor of safety of 10 percent when applying the Bioretention HyPerTool.

 Hydrologic Partitioning of Treated Runoff

-NCSU’s HyPerTool also partitions the Treated Runoff into ET&I versus Effluent.
-The percentage of total annual runoff treated and the partitioning of treated runoff between ET&I and Effluent should be done through the use of NCSU’s HyPerTool as well.
-The HyPerTool was originally developed for traditional bioretention, but has been used to successfully model Silva Cell systems with bioretention as well.
+The partitioning of annual runoff into Treated Runoff and Bypass was estimated using NCSU’s HyPerTool, modeling Silva Cell like a bioretention cell at 100% size.
+NCSU’s HyPerTool partitions the Treated Runoff into ET&I versus Effluent.
+The HyPerTool was originally developed for traditional bioretention but has been used to successfully model Silva Cell systems as well.

 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria and design guidance for Silva Cells can be found in Chapter D-2 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

 There are no approved design alternatives for Silva Cells.
 However, rule language allows the applicant to propose design alternatives for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.
 Studies Used for TSS and Volume

 Studies Used for Nutrient EMCs

-Data from 10 NCSU monitored bioretention cells in: Charlotte, Graham, Knightdale, Louisburg, Nashville, and Rocky Mount, NC were used to determine the EMCs.
-This dataset was supplemented with two NCSU field monitored Silva Cell sites in Wilmington, NC.
-EMCs for the Silva Cell sites were lower than the mean reported for the other NC bioretention sites.
-However, because the Silva Cell system uses bioretention, EMCs for the Silva Cell system follow the EMCs used for typical bioretention.
-See C.2.
-Bioretention Cell for additional explanation of EMC determinations.
+Three studied installations were available for assigning nutrient EMCs.
+However, only two installations for TN qualified for use based on a minimum of 8 influent-effluent sample pairs.
+The highest installation effluent medians for TN and for TP were used to assign EMCs.